SeungWon0927/Bug_Smashing/README.md

 2. To start bug smashing demo, press 'oculus button' of left hand and the bugs will appear on the table.
 (I added popping motion when bugs collide with themselves)

+To watch how it works, go to my project web, "https://www.notion.so/purdueseungwon/Seung-Won-Kim-s-Works-42199ff8965741f19480821a4cd61d23", and check "VR Bug Smashing Game" section